neeraj-wisetr/slate/source/includes/contacts/_contacts.md

 ## Assign Lists

-This endpoint assign the lists to the contact.
+Assign lists to the contact.

 ```php
 <?php